curl/curl/docs/SECURITY-PROCESS.md

   repository via a normal PR - but without mentioning it being a security vulnerability.

-- The monetary reward part of the bug-bounty is managed by the IBB team and the reporter is asked to request the reward from them after the issue has been completely handled and published by curl.
+- The monetary reward part of the bug-bounty is managed by the Internet Bug Bounty team and the reporter is asked to request the reward from them after the issue has been completely handled and published by curl.

 - No more than 10 days before release, inform [distros@openwall](https://oss-security.openwall.org/wiki/mailing-lists/distros)